s0ders/go-semver-release/README.md

     <li><a href="#Install">Install</a></li>
     <li><a href="#Usage">Usage</a></li>
     <li><a href="#github-actions">Github Actions</a></li>
-    <li><a href="#release-rules">Release rules</a></li>
+    <li><a href="#release-rules">Release Rules</a></li>
+    <li><a href="#SLSA">SLSA</a></li>
 </ul>

-## Motivations
+## Motivation

-Handling a Git repository versions can be done seamlessly using well-thought convention such as [SemVer](https://semver.org/) so that consumers know when a non-retro-compatible change is introduced in your API.
-Building on that, versioning automation is achieved using formated commits following the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) convention.
+Handling a Git repository versions can be done using well-thought convention such as [SemVer](https://semver.org/) so that your API consumers know when a non-retro-compatible change is introduced in your API.
+Building on that, versioning automation can be achieved by using formated commits following the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) convention.

+This project was built to create a lightweight and simple tool to seamlessly automate versioning on your Git repository.
+Following the UNIX philosophy of "make each program do one thing well", it only handles publishing semver tags to your Git repository, no package publishing or any other features.

-Because versioning should not be a bottleneck of any kind in your CI/CD workflow, the Docker image merely weight 7Mb and the Go program inside will compute your semver in seconds, no matter the size of your commit history.
+The Docker image merely weight `7Mb` and the Go program inside will compute your semver tag in seconds, no matter the size of your commit history.

 This tool aims to integrate semantic versioning automation in such a way that, all you have to do is: